Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: Implementing the methodology

-The mechanics behind the creation of BLAS consistently followed the same procedure for all examples (see Table \ref{tab:sentence_num}): (1) identifying the span attributes we wanted to evaluate (being graphotactically compliant, being ambiguous, being multiword, etc.) (see Section~\ref{sec:selection}); (2) curating a minimal but varied list of ten spans that satisfied those attributes; (3) writing sentence examples for each of the selected spans in different sentence positions; and (4) the original sentences underwent a series of systematic casing and punctuation perturbations (all text goes into lowercase, all quotation marks are removed, etc.).
+The mechanics behind the creation of BLAS consistently followed the same procedure for all examples: (1) identifying the span attributes we wanted to evaluate (being graphotactically compliant, being ambiguous, being multiword, etc.) (see Section~\ref{sec:selection}); (2) curating a minimal but varied list of ten spans that satisfied those attributes (see Appendix~\ref{appendix:selection}); (3) writing sentence examples for each of the selected spans in different sentence positions (see Table \ref{tab:sentence_num} and Appendix \ref{appendix:writing}); and (4) the original sentences underwent a series of systematic casing and punctuation perturbations (all text goes into lowercase, all quotation marks are removed, etc.) (see Table \ref{tab:transformations} and Appendix \ref{appendix:transformations}).
 The purpose of these perturbations is to explore all possible punctuation configurations in which a sentence and a span can appear and to control, on top of the span attribute selection, for models' overreliance on certain orthotypographic cues such as casing and quotation mark presence, which have been shown to affect model performance in sequence labeling tasks \cite{mayhew-etal-2019-ner,mellado2024characterizing}.